-The figures in Table 4-3 indicate that the federal operating costs are increasing at a rate of 2-3% per year so that the funding remains stable in constant year dollars.
-As such, the federal, state, and local funds for operating the existing fixed route and Dial-A-Ride transit services are assumed to stay constant over the 25year life of RapidTRIP 2035 (in constant year 2010 dollars) so that annual increases offset the inflation that erodes the spending power of the money over time.
+The figures in Table 4-3 indicates that the federal operating and capital costs are increasing at a rate of 2% per year so that the funding increases each year yet remains stable in constant year dollars.
+As such, the federal, state, and local funds for operating the existing fixed route and Dial-A-Ride transit services are assumed to stay constant over the 25-year life of RapidTRIP 2035 (in constant year 2010 dollars) so that annual increases offset the inflation that erodes the spending power of the money over time.
 In other words, the existing transit services currently operating in the Rapid City area are assumed to be funded to the extent that they continue without cutbacks or enhancements for the 25 years of the Plan.